 The majority of German towns offer regional or citywide specialties, and the Mid-Rhine Region, including Cologne, Duesseldorf, Solingen and Krefeld is no exception.
 In Cologne you can order a Halve Hahn which translated means half a rooster, except that it has nothing to do with meat.
 Can you guess?
 It’s a bread roll with Gouda cheese.
 Another staple on most menus is the lowly herring.
 While we may be familiar with the sour herring, the virgin

 herring, called Matjes, tastes mild and melts in your mouth.
 It is served plain with onion rings, mixed with cream or chopped with apples in herring salad and accompanied by potatoes.
 We still didn’t find sauerkraut.

-Traveling around Lake Constance, or the Bodensee, in the southwestern corner of Germany, we came across the famous Bodensee Felchen, a lake trout, fried in butter and lemon, smoked or boiled “blue.”
-We found — like most places in Germany — Schnitzel variations, either made with traditional pork tenderloin or veal, breaded and fried, combined with toppings, including plain with a wedge of lemon, hunter-style with mushroom sauce, Hungarian with red or green peppers or baked with spinach and cheese.
+Traveling around Lake Constance, or the Bodensee, in the southwestern corner of Germany, we came across the famous Bodensee Felchen, a lake trout, fried in butter and lemon, smoked or boiled blue.
+Like most places in Germany, we found Schnitzel variations, either made with traditional pork tenderloin or veal, breaded and fried, combined with toppings, including plain with a wedge of lemon, hunter-style with mushroom sauce, Hungarian with red or green peppers or baked with spinach and cheese.
 Or topped with a fried egg as a snack for in-between.
 Thanks to Germany’s Italian neighbors, we enjoyed baked tortellini with chicken in cream sauce, spaghetti with vegetable and cheese toppings.
-Most places even offered a

 But of course, Germans must eat sauerkraut.
 Somewhere.
 That’s correct, I have to admit.
 Though we didn’t visit all sixteen German states, I know, sauerkraut is prevalent in Bavaria.
 Most other places rarely consider it a restaurant-worthy dish.